whazor/redux-observable-thunk/README.md

 // type RootEpicType = Epic<Actions, Actions, State, Dependencies>;
 // request would come from your EpicDependencies and returns an Observable otherwise you need to add from() from rxjs to wrap a promise

-export const createEnvironmentThunk: RootEpicType = thunk(createEnvironment.match,
+export const createEnvironmentThunk: RootEpicType = thunk(createEnvironment,
   (action, _state, {request}) => {
     return request<{id: number}>(`/api/environments`, {
       method: "post",